The Mattress Warehouse Guide To Buying A Bed

 Innerspring mattresses give you that extra bounce, and they usually come with a puffy top layer which is the quilted pillow-top.
 If you love a soft, bouncy bed, then an innerspring mattress will suit you and your budget.
 They’re less pricey than memory foam and natural latex mattresses.
 However, a few months or a year down the line; you may start having problems with the bed sagging.
 You must regularly flip the mattress over or rotate it, which is a bit of a pain.

 Memory foam mattresses have much less spring, so you won’t get that bouncy feeling when you sit on it in the bed shop.
-This is misleading, and you’re about to make your first mistake if you think a bouncy, soft bed is better than one that feels too firm or hard.
+Be careful of this quick, on the spot assessment, because it may be misleading.
+You are about to make your first mistake if you think a bouncy, soft bed is better than one that feels firmer or harder.

-Remember memory and natural latex foam are designed to mold to the shape of your body, something that happens with the science of heating and cooling.
-These modern mattresses don’t sag over time because the foam is designed to spread weight evenly and returns to its original form almost instantly when the foam cools down.
+Remember memory and natural latex foam are designed to mould to the shape of your body, something that happens with the science of heating and cooling.
+These modern technology mattresses don’t sag over time because the foam is designed to spread weight evenly and returns to its original form in a short time as the foam cools down.

 Memory foam and natural latex mattresses outperform innerspring mattresses for support and durability; this is what makes them pricier.
 However, your choice is also affected by the position you and your partner prefer to sleep in, how heavy you are and whether you are a restless or deep sleeper.